This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 WHILE YOU ARE HERE:

-- Spirometry: A spirometer measures how well your older child can breathe.
-He will take a deep breath and then push the air out as fast as he can.
+- A spirometer measures how well your older child can breathe.
+He or she will take a deep breath and then push the air out as fast as possible.
 This test measures how much air your child is able to push out.
 This is called forced expiratory volume (FEV).
-The test results show caregivers how small your child's airways have become.
+The test results show healthcare providers how small your child's airways have become.

-- Mucus samples: Fluid from your child's nose or throat may be collected and tested.
-The results may tell caregivers what is causing your child's symptoms.
+- Mucus samples from your child's nose or throat may be collected and tested.
+The results may tell healthcare providers what is causing your child's symptoms.

-- Corticosteroids: These medicines help decrease swelling and open your child's air passages so he can breathe easier.
-Your child may breathe the medicine in or swallow it as a pill.
-He may need higher doses of corticosteroids if he has severe asthma attacks.
+- Corticosteroids help decrease swelling and open the airway to make breathing easier.
+Your child may breathe the medicine in or swallow it as a liquid, pill, or chewable tablet.

-- Breathing treatments: Breathing treatments open your child's airways so he can breathe more easily.
-Your child may need to use a nebulizer or an inhaler to help him breathe in the medicine.
-Ask caregivers to show you and your child how to use the nebulizer or inhaler.
+- Breathing treatments open your child's airways so he or she can breathe more easily.
+Your child may need to use a nebulizer or an inhaler to help him or her breathe in the medicine.
+Ask healthcare providers for more information about these devices, and to show you and your child how to use them.

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.